blackspherefollower/docs.intiface.com/docs/intiface-central/brands/satisfyer.md

 To pair the device:

 - Go to the bluetooth settings of your operating system
+  - If you're on Windows 11 (or possibly Windows 10) and the _Bluetooth devices discovery_ setting
+    is available in Bluetooth settings, make sure it's set to _Advanced_
 - Scan for devices
 - The device should appear as either "SF [device name]" or possibly "Unknown Device".
   - After pairing, the device should always show as "SF [device name]".